ijeziermf/AtlasPay-Risk-Assessment/README.md

 # NIST SP 800-53 Rev. 5 Risk Assessment (FinTech Case Study)
 **Overview:**

-This project documents a full end-to-end risk assessment performed for a simulated FinTech payment processing organization.
+This project documents a full end-to-end risk assessment performed for a simulated FinTech payment processing organization (AtlasPay).
 The goal was to evaluate information security and operational risks in a way that supports executive decision-making, audit readiness, and long-term risk governance, rather than focusing purely on technical controls.

 **Technologies & Tools Used:**